wwmm/easyeffects/README.md

 - swh-plugins from Ladspa

 Users upgrading from 1.x to 2.x will have to rebuild their presets.
-Since version 2.0.0PulseEffects uses a different format for saving presets.
+Since version 2.0.0 PulseEffects uses a different format for saving presets.
 This change was necessary to support presets for microphone processing.

 Arch Linux package: